Chaitalykundu/Web-Development/06-Angular/Questions/Questions.md

 2. Which file will be executed first when we run angular project

-3. Why AppComponent will be loaded first
+3.Why AppComponent will be loaded first

 &nbsp;

+&nbsp;

+# Component

+1. When do we use Internal HTML code in component decorator

 &nbsp;